January 27, 2007, anti-war protest: Rush to the Capitol

-Capitol police stopped the SDS feeder march near the corner of 3rd and Maryland.
+United States Capitol Police stopped the SDS feeder march near the corner of 3rd and Maryland.
 As the march turned north, police blocked protesters who walked onto the Capitol lawn.
 Other protesters, both from the march and on the Mall, moved up in support.
 The Capitol police moved back to the Capitol building.
 Some participants in this group left graffiti on the Capitol grounds.

 March to recruitment center

-In the late afternoon, approximately 30 demonstrators marched to the Armed Forces Recruiting Center at 14th street.
-The window at the recruitment center was smashed, and the demonstrators dispersed soon afterward.
+In the late afternoon, approximately 30 demonstrators marched to the Armed Forces Recruiting Center on 14th Street.
+The window at the recruitment center and the window of a Fox News van were smashed, and the demonstrators dispersed soon afterward.

-Also, the window of Fox News van was also smashed.

 Counter-protests

-A counter-protest organized by Free Republic, drawing around thirty people, was staged in the vicinity.
-Organizers of the counter-protest claimed that anti-war efforts hurt the United States' War on Terrorism.
+A counter-protest, which was organized by Free Republic, drew approximately 30 people in the vicinity.
+Organizers of the counter-protest claimed that anti-war efforts hurt the U.S.-led war on terror.